Easy Sourdough Thumbprint Cookies Recipe (Discard)

 *In-between batches, I like to store the cookie dough or shaped cookie dough balls in the fridge so the butter doesn't melt.

-8. With a small teaspoon or your thumb, make a small indent in the center of each cookie.
+2. With a the back of small teaspoon or your thumb, make a small indent in the center of each cookie.
 If the cookie dough cracks, reroll and try again.

-When you pull the jam/preserves from the jar, it will be a little firm, so I like to scoop it into a small bowl and heat it in the microwave for 5-10 seconds.
-This softens the fruit filling and makes it easier to spoon onto your cookies.
+5. When you pull the jam/preserves from the jar, it will be a little firm, so I like to scoop it into a small bowl and heat it in the microwave for 5-10 seconds.
+This softens the fruit filling and makes it easier to spoon onto your cookies. *A neater option would be to add your jam to a piping bag.
+You choose!

-13. Bake your cookies in a 350-degree f oven for 15-17 minutes, or until the top is set and the edges of the cookies are a light golden brown.
+8. Bake your cookies in a 350-degree F oven for 15-17 minutes, or until the top is set and the edges of the cookies are a light golden brown.

-14. Remove the cookies from the oven and place them on a wire rack to cool.
+9. Remove the cookies from the oven and place them on a wire rack to cool.
+Enjoy!

 Notes